swift-server/swift-aws-lambda-events/readme.md

 ## Getting started

-If you have never used AWS Lambda or Docker before, check out this [getting started guide](https://swiftpackageindex.com/swift-server/swift-aws-lambda-runtime/1.0.0-alpha.3/tutorials/table-of-content) which helps you with every step from zero to a running Lambda.
+If you have never used AWS Lambda or Docker before, check out this [tutorial](https://swiftpackageindex.com/swift-server/swift-aws-lambda-runtime/2.0.0-beta.3/tutorials/table-of-content) or the [getting started guide](https://swiftpackageindex.com/swift-server/swift-aws-lambda-runtime/2.0.0-beta.3/documentation/awslambdaruntime/quick-setup) which helps you with every step from zero to a running Lambda.

 Swift AWS Lambda Events is a supporting library for the [Swift AWS Lambda Runtime](http://github.com/swift-server/swift-aws-lambda-runtime) library, where you can find further documentation and examples.